weyo3/115_Data_project/README.md

 ## Analysis

  I chose to analyze each emission against the CO variable that is mostly produced.
-To check the correlation I performed the Pearson correlation function cor() and observed that the following variables:PM10,PM2.5,SO2,VOC, NOX are positively correlated to the Carbon Monoxide emission.
+To check the correlation I performed the Pearson correlation function cor() and observed that the following variables: PM10, PM2.5, SO2, VOC, NOX are positively correlated to the Carbon Monoxide emission.

 # <image src="https://raw.githubusercontent.com/weyo3/115_Data_project/main/Figures/Corr_.PNG">